20jna/jayna-projects/README.md

 # jayna-projects
-*Jay Na's Repository of Past Work & Projects*
+*Jay Na's Repository of Past Coding Work & Projects*

-Carreer Objective:
+Carreer Objectives:

 - Continue to grow my understanding of statistical analyses and its real-world applications, especially in the fast-moving tech sector